cllinkz/cllinkz/README.md

 - 👋 Hi, I’m @darkoilievski
 - 👀 I’m interested in front end development.
-- 🌱 I’m currently learning HTML and CSS, JavaScript and React.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...